Summary

 }

-For this input datatype, you'll have to give the unique identifier for the group, and a list of users to remove from that group.
+For the input, you'll have to give the unique identifier for the group, and a list of users to remove from that group.
 For an example of how to get the group identifier and user names, click on Show Query above the Syntax section.

 ParameterTypeRequiredDefaultStabilityDescription